They are common in newborns and infants, but they can affect adults, too.

 An umbilical hernia causes a bulge in the area around the navel.

 Umbilical hernias are common in young infants, but the exact rate is not known because many cases go unreported and resolve themselves without the need for treatment.

-Pain - in children and infants, umbilical hernias are not usually painful.
-However, adults may feel pain or discomfort if the hernia is large.
+It is not usually painful in children and infants.
+However, adults may feel pain or discomfort if a hernia is large.

 When to see a doctor:

-- The bulge becomes painful
+- The bulge becomes painful.

-- The bulge swells up more
+- The bulge swells up more or becomes discolored.

 The major risk factors for umbilical hernias are:

 - Age: Infants, especially those born preterm, have a higher risk of an umbilical hernia than adults.